erikdubois/Mint-Y-Colora-Theme/README.md

     - 9ab87c
     - 8fa876

-have been replaced both with a .... colour which is called 'xxxx'

-    - xxxxxx

-to follow one of the themes of the sardi icons at sourceforge.
+have been replaced both with a colour in hexadecimal format like a1a1a1 to follow one of the themes of the sardi icons at sourceforge or fit the colour of a wallpaper etc...

 https://sourceforge.net/projects/sardi/files